xmj/xmj.github.io/articles/devops_done_wrong/03_missing_reviews.md

 some not well thought out code will go into production, and cause outages[1].

 Something that might prevent these is to encourage everyone, no matter how experienced, to participate actively in code reviews.
-This means, at a minimum:
+This means, at a minimum, asking questions:

-asking questions.

-Often enough, code that produces negative side-effects has a certain "funky look" to it.
+- Often enough, code that produces negative side-effects has a certain "funky look" to it.
 If something seems unclear, unnecessary, out of line, or in some way dubious, this is an easy way in to leaving a comment along the lines of "What's this do?"

-"Clever hacks" - that is, anything that takes longer than expected to understand - should have comments documenting intended behavior.
+- "Clever hacks" - that is, anything that takes longer than expected to understand - should have comments documenting intended behavior.
 If they are missing, here is another way in.

-Last but not least, when you see someone using a pattern you are not yet familiar with, you could ask where (which language, perhaps) this comes from.
+- Last but not least, when you see someone using a pattern you are not yet familiar with, you could ask where (which language, perhaps) this comes from.

 This document will give you some ideas.
 But first and foremost, it gives you the license to question.
 At the price of a duty to perform code review.